quirimmo/rock-paper-scissors-lizard-spock/README.md

 `gulp protractor-test`

 Obviously, this task will take care also of starting your app through the `gulp serve-no-watch` task, needed in order to execute e2e tests (the app must be running for them).

-You can find all the e2e tests inside the folder `test/e2e` folder.

 ## Implemented Features